Carroll Thomas Dozier: Priesthood

-Dozier was ordained to the priesthood for the Diocese of Richmond in Rome on March 19, 1937.Following his return to Virginia in 1937, Dozier was assigned as a curate at St. Vincent's Parish in Newport News, Virginia.
+Dozier was ordained to the priesthood by Cardinal Francesco Marchetti Selvaggiani for the Diocese of Richmond in Rome on March 19, 1937.
+Following his return to Virginia in 1937, Dozier was assigned as a curate at St. Vincent's Parish in Newport News, Virginia.
 He was transferred in 1941 to St. Joseph's Parish in Petersburg, Virginia.
-Dozier was diocesan director of the Society for the Propagation of the Faith (1945-1953), then transferred to Sacred Heart Parish in Danville, Virginia.
+Dozier was diocesan director of the Society for the Propagation of the Faith (1945–1953), then transferred to Sacred Heart Parish in Danville, Virginia.
 In 1954, he was appointed pastor of Christ the King Parish in Norfolk, Virginia.
-Dozier was named a papal chamberlain in 1954 and a domestic prelate in 1961.
+The Vatican elevated to the rank of papal chamberlain in 1954 and domestic prelate in 1961.
 He spent a brief time at St. Victoria Parish in Hurt, Virginia.

 Bishop of Memphis

 On November 12, 1970, Dozier was appointed the first bishop of the newly erected Diocese of Memphis by Pope Paul VI.
-He received his episcopal consecration on January 6, 1971 from Cardinal John Wright, with Archbishops Luigi Raimondi and Thomas McDonough serving as co-consecrators.
+He received his episcopal consecration at the Mid-South Coliseum in Memphis on January 6, 1971, from Cardinal John Wright, with Archbishops Luigi Raimondi and Thomas McDonough serving as co-consecrators.

 During his tenure, Dozier implemented the reforms of the Second Vatican Council, including insisting on liturgical changes and giving more important roles to the laity in diocesan affairs.
 He also established the Diocesan Housing Corporation, Catholic Charities, Ministry to the Sick, and a weekly newspaper called Common Sense.
-A self-described "progressive," Dozier was an early opponent of American involvement in the Vietnam War and offered support to young men refusing the draft.
-He also called for busing to achieve desegregation in public schools, opposed capital punishment, and supported ecumenism and women's rights.
-In 1970, Dozier celebrated two Masses of Reconciliation at Memphis and Jackson, Tennessee, for lapsed Catholics; he gave general absolution to those in attendance, to the dismay of Pope Paul VI and Cardinal James Knox.
+A self-described "progressive," Dozier was an early opponent of American involvement in the Vietnam War and offered support to young men refusing the military draft.
+He also called for busing of students to achieve racial desegregation in public schools, opposed capital punishment, and supported ecumenism and women's rights.
+In 1970, Dozier celebrated two masses of reconciliation at Memphis and Jackson, Tennessee, for lapsed Catholics; he gave general absolution to those in attendance, to the dismay of Paul VI and Cardinal James Knox.

 Retirement and legacy

-On July 27, 1982, Pope John Paul II accepted Dozier's resignation as Bishop of the Diocese of Memphis.
-Carroll Dozier died of a stroke on December 7, 1985 at age 74.
+On July 27, 1982, Pope John Paul II accepted Dozier's resignation as bishop of Memphis.
+Carroll Dozier died of a stroke in Memphis on December 7, 1985, at age 74.

 On February 14, 2019, the Diocese of Richmond released a list of priests, including Dozier, who had been credibly accused of sexual abuse.
 On September 9, 2019, the city of Memphis removed his image from the "Upstanders Mural" across from the National Civil Rights Museum.